hygge-software/froala-code-highlighter/README.md

     // Enable the plugin.
     pluginsEnabled: ['syntaxHighlighter'],

-    // Add the buttons to the toolbar and image edit buttons
+    // Add the buttons to the toolbar
     toolbarButtons:   ['highlightCode'],
     toolbarButtonsMD: ['highlightCode'],
     toolbarButtonsSM: ['highlightCode'],
     toolbarButtonsXS: ['highlightCode'],
-    imageEditButtons: ['highlightCode'],
   })
   ```